simulatedScience/Beleriand_Ticket-to-Ride/README.md

 At the current stage, I highly recommend being familiar with Python and some image editing software like GIMP.
 - Python 3.6 or higher
 #### Dependencies
-- matplotlib 3.6 or higher
+- matplotlib 3.6 or higher -> essential for the UI
-- numpy
+- numpy -> for efficient calculations
-- shapely
+- shapely -> for particle simulation
-- (screeninfo) -> not yet used successfully
+- screeninfo -> to get proper multi-monitor support

 ### How to run the program
 The code is currently not packaged as a standalone application, so you will have to run it from the source code (written in python).
 You can find the code in `coding/ttr_map_maker`.
 There, execute `board_layout_gui.py` to start the program, which will open a new window.
 Try out the many buttons!